hschwaiger-usgs/volcano-ash3d/doc/UsersGuide.md

 To run Ash3d with no output to the terminal, but with a logfile, for example:
 `ASH3DVERB=9 ./Ash3d control.inp`

+#### `ASH3DPLOT`:
+This variable specifies the default plotting package to use with the command line tool `Ash3d_PostProc`.
+There are currently six options available.
+1. = dislin
+2. = plplot
+3. = gnuplot
+4. = GMT
+5. = matlab/octave
+6. = python/cartopy
+To force Ash3d to use a particular plotting package, such as python, set this environment variable on the command-line.
+`ASH3DPLOT=6 ./Ash3d control.inp`

 #### `ASH3DHOME`:
 This is the path to the install folder.
 If the executable is compiled such that it needs access to external files in